Converse University

 ROI Score: 21/100 · Poor Value

 Converse University, a small private liberal arts university in Spartanburg, South Carolina, scores 21 (Poor Value tier) and the data is unambiguous about why.
 Sticker tuition of $25,240 is moderate for a private, but the average net price of $23,283 (only a $1,957 discount off list) is unusually thin aid for a private school, putting four-year cost at $93,132.
 Median earnings six years out are just $26,900, climbing to $40,867 by year ten - well below national private-college medians.
 Median federal debt of $27,000 against those earnings produces a debt-to-earnings ratio of 1.004, meaning the typical graduate's debt exceeds one year of earnings.
 The payback period is calculated at 39.7 years - effectively a working-life-long payback.
 Sub-scores reflect this: 13 on earnings premium, 14 on payback period, and 5 on debt-to-earnings.
 Completion rate of 61.5% is the only meaningful bright spot, propping the score up.
 Repayment rate of 66.5% (3-year) is well below national private benchmarks.
 Converse historically educated women and remains small (1,173 students).
-The strong campus culture and tight faculty engagement are real, but the financial output for the typical graduate does not support the cost - this is one of the clearest examples in this batch of a school where the educational experience and the ROI math diverge sharply.
+The strong campus culture and tight faculty engagement are real, but the financial output for the typical graduate does not support the cost - this is one of the clearest examples in our dataset of a school where the educational experience and the ROI math diverge sharply.

 The data raises concerns about Converse University